 As there are a variety of different pieces of work equipment or job roles which can lead to people developing vibration white finger, it is essential people are aware of the potential risks and take preventative steps.

-Those using equipment such as hammer drills, jackhammers or other equipment which vibrates are exposing themselves to a greater risk of getting the condition.
+Those using equipment such as hammer drills, jackhammers or other equipment that vibrate expose themselves to a greater risk of getting the condition.

-If you are a construction worker, or another type of worker who regularly uses vibrating power tools such as jackhammers, hammer drills, chainsaws and sanding machines are the most vulnerable to conditions like vibration white finger compensation.
-If you already suffer from a neurological or vascular condition such as Raynaud’s disease or carpal tunnel syndrome, you should avoid using vibrating power tools all together as this can cause further damage to your already damaged cells.
+If you are a construction worker or another type of worker who regularly uses vibrating power tools such as jackhammers, hammer drills, chainsaws, and sanding machines are the most vulnerable to conditions like vibration white finger.
+If you already suffer from a neurological or vascular condition such as Raynaud’s disease or carpal tunnel syndrome, you should avoid using vibrating power tools altogether as this can cause further damage to your already damaged cells.

 Vibration white finger claims could help compensate those affected by these conditions.

 If you are experiencing the symptoms of VWF, you may be entitled to a white finger compensation payout.
 Whether your injuries have affected a single finger, white fingers and no circulation or your entire hand and wrist area are now disabled due to your vibration injury.
 You could be entitled to pursue a vibration white finger claim.
 Trust a vibration white finger compensation solicitor from Accident Claims UK to represent your personal injury claim.
 To get your claim started today, call us for your free legal consultation.